-Medical facilities face nonpayment penalties for WSSs, as well as the cost of litigation when these events occur.
+Medical facilities face nonpayment penalties for wrong-site surgeries, as well as the cost of litigation when these events occur.
 Negative cost implications for medical facilities may include the cost of training and the administrative cost related to quality assurance programs.
 The Authority does not believe that a cost will be incurred related to lost operating room time, as a time-out is already an accepted standard practice.
-The Authority is not recommending the length of the time-out be extended, but rather a concerted focus on the quality of the time spent during the time-out.
+The Authority is not recommending the length of the time out-be extended, but rather a concerted focus on the quality of the time spent during the time-out.
 There is no negative cost implication for patients or payors.
-While direct costs associated with wrong-site surgeries are not reimbursed by most payors, there may be indirect long-term costs incurred with resulting health issues.
+While direct costs associated with WSSs are not reimbursed by most payors, there may be indirect long-term costs incurred with resulting health issues.
 Patients may experience out-of-pocket expenses for long-term effects of WSS and working individuals may experience a longer than expected absence from the workforce or be unable to return to the workforce at all.

-Recommendations to ensure the correct surgical procedure is done on the correct site, side and patient
+Recommendations to ensure the correct surgical procedure is performed on the correct site, side and patient

 Preoperative verification and reconciliation